The right colors can make or break a design, and even influence the way people feel.

 Also, dark colors are associated with death, depression, etc., so you don’t want to bundle these two colors together as they’re one of the worst color combinations.

-Now that we’ve looked at a comprehensive list of which colors don’t match, let’s look at a few ways to avoid these unsightly color schemes.
+Now that we’ve looked at a comprehensive list of which colors that dont go together, let’s look at a few ways to avoid these ugly color schemes.

 Color psychology is the study of how colors affect our emotions and behavior.
 Certain colors can evoke certain feelings, so it's important to choose colors that will create the right mood for your design.

 If you are designing something that you want people to feel positive about, it may be best to avoid using colors that have been shown to have a negative effect on mood.

 A grid can help you create a more balanced and unified look for your design.

 Using a grid can help to create a more consistent color palette throughout your design, which can make it more visually appealing and cohesive.